ibm-cloud-docs/dns-svcs/health-check-events.md

 ## Before you begin
 {: #logdna-preparation}

-To view health check events in LogDNA, make sure that the following prerequisites are met.
+To view health check events in LogDNA, make sure that the following prerequisite is met.

-* An IBM Log Analysis with LogDNA instance is created in the Frankfurt region in the account.
+An IBM Log Analysis with LogDNA instance is created in the Frankfurt region in the account.

 ## Adding LogDNA
 {:#log-dna-nav}